-Far too often I find my mind is a battle field – faith and doubt warring in my heart.
-One of my memory verses is Psalm 32:7:
+Far too often I find my mind is a battle field - faith and doubt warring for supremacy.
+It says in Psalm 32:7:

 "For You are my hiding place.
 You protect me from trouble.
 You surround me with songs of victory."

-I fight back with the truth I know – that He loves us and will do nothing to harm us.
+I fight back with the truth I know - that He loves us; that He is good.
 Sometimes the questions persist.